ocrosby/testhaven/README.md

 a docker compose file at the root to spin everything up for rapid development.

+[Lerna](https://lerna.js.org/) will be the tool used to manage the monorepo.

 ## Conventional Commits

 I will be using Conventional Commits for my commit messages.